 Making astronomy exciting, engaging, understandable, and relevant to a diverse audience.

-Our experienced team of astronomers and planetary scientists, education specialists, science writers, visualization and imaging specialists, designers, and web developers creates tailored products and services that are designed to communicate these missions’ scientific discoveries to a range of audiences.
+Our experienced team of astronomers and planetary scientists, education specialists, science writers, media specialists, visualization and imaging specialists, designers, and web developers creates tailored products and services that are designed to communicate these missions’ scientific discoveries to a range of audiences.
 We engage the public in mission discoveries at events, create educational programming, develop interactive websites, post to a variety of social media channels, and provide press packages for journalists who publish articles that reach wide audiences.

 Our team has access to STScI’s vast network of scientists and engineers, which allows us to infuse current research into every product we create and every event we produce to engage audiences in the adventures of science.
 Discoveries from our science missions expand the imagination of young and old alike, and provide a natural springboard for the exploration of science, technology, engineering, and mathematics (STEM).
 We aim to serve NASA’s mission to bring the universe within grasp and inspire the next generations of explorers.